5.Run Hardware Emulation - 2022.2 English

 hw_emu profile

-As you can tell the values here differ from the one used in aiesimulator.
+Notice that the values here differ from those in aiesimulator.

-The final two views: Graph and Array are same to what you saw in the aiesimulator run summary.
+The final two views: Graph and Array are the same as in the aiesimulator run summary.

-1. Open the aiesimulator run summary by going to File > Open Summary and navigating to the aiesimulator_output directory and clicking on default.aierun_summary.
+9. Open the aiesimulator run Summary by clicking File > Open Summary, navigating to the aiesimulator_output directory, and clicking default.aierun_summary.

-Explore the two reports and take notice of any differences and similarities.
-These will help you debug and optimize your design.
+Explore the two reports and take note of any differences and similarities.
+This will help you debug and optimize your design.